Angel-Technologies/MoeMoji/README.md

 ## Global shortcut
 This app uses global shortcut (Meta+Shift+E) for easy access.
 Press once to show the window, press twice to hide the window.

+App starts minimized by default and is hidden to the system tray; by design you are expected to press Meta+Shift+E to invoke the window, copy the emoticon and hide the window with the same shortcut, so it doesn't get in your way.

 If you use KDE like me, you will be requested with global shortcut access on app launch.
-You can remap this shortcut to anything you want and later access this shortcut from system settings.
+You can remap this shortcut to anything you want and later you can edit this shortcut from system settings.

 ![image](Screenshot_20260228_021628.png)